vickz84259/firefox_history/README.md

 ### Executing the script

-The script expects the a path to the places.sqlite file to be passed as a command line argument as so:
+The script expects the path to the places.sqlite file to be passed as a command line argument as so:

 ```